 Before we arrive for the inspection, we’d like to ask for some information about your home.
-It’s your home, you know it better than anyone so we’d like to get an idea about your mold concerns.
+It’s your home, and you know it better than anyone, so we’d like to get an idea about your mold concerns.

 Once on-site, we’ll perform a visual inspection while you show us around your home, in particular the areas of concern.
 We are looking for evidence of moisture and mold; even the smallest clues can lead to the identification of a mold problem.